Washington and Lee University: 20th century and beyond

 During the first half of the 20th century, the institution began its traditions of the Fancy Dress Ball and Mock Convention.
 Both of these are still staples of the W&L experience.The second half of the 20th century saw Washington and Lee move from being an all-men's college to a co-ed institution.
 The School of Law enrolled its first women in 1972 and the undergraduate program enrolled its first woman in 1985.
 Washington and Lee built new buildings to house its science departments as well as a new School of Law facility.
 Further, W&L successfully completed several multimillion-dollar capital campaigns.

 Among many alumni who have followed in George Washington's footsteps by donating generously, Rupert Johnson Jr., a 1962 graduate who is vice chairman of the $600 billion Franklin Templeton investment management firm, gave $100 million to Washington and Lee in June 2007, establishing a merit-based financial aid and curriculum-enrichment program.

-In 2014, a large Confederate battle flag and a number of related state flags were removed from Lee Chapel, after a group of black students protested that the school was unwelcoming to minorities.
-In his letter, President Kenneth P. Ruscio publicly apologized for the school's ownership of about 80 slaves during the period from 1826 to 1852, some of whom were forced to build a dormitory on campus.
+In 2014, a large Confederate battle flag and a number of related state flags were removed from University Chapel, after a group of black students protested that the school was unwelcoming to minorities.
+In his letter, President Kenneth P. Ruscio publicly apologized for the school's ownership of about 80 enslaved people during the period from 1826 to 1852, some of whom were forced to build a dormitory on campus.

 Some students, faculty, and alumni have advocated that Washington and Lee disassociate itself from Lee, including advocating a change of name.
 Other students and alumni have defended the association with Lee.
 In July 2020, for the first time, faculty (by more than a three-quarters vote) and the executive committee of the Student Body called for Robert E. Lee's name to be removed from the name of the institution.
 The board of trustees announced the formation of a committee to consider name-change, removing portraits of Lee from diplomas, and how names and symbols of Lee and confederates "uphold slavery" and "abhorrent racist sentiment."
 On June 4, 2021, after 11 months of deliberation, the board voted 22–6 to keep the name.